Search all sites near me now

 The National Picture tab provides an overview of air quality monitoring in New Zealand.
 Desktop and tablet users can view air quality results for different indicators on the interactive map.

 Click on the Regions tab to find information about air quality at towns in each region.
-Here you can discover the causes of local air pollution, and explore current and historical monitoring results.
+Here you can discover the causes of local air pollution and explore current and historical results from monitoring sites.

 Select an indicator: